chinamike65/hugo-tuolesi/content/book1/book1en.md

 5. Foundation of All Good Qualities

-6. The Three Main Paths
+6. The Three Principal Aspects of the  Path

 7. A Hymn of Experience (Lam rim nyam gur)